 1. Capacity Planning

-Assuring that needed resources (e.g., manufacturing capacity, distribution centre capacity, transportation vehicles, etc.) will be available at the right time and place to meet logistics and supply chain needs.
-In other words, capacity planning focuses on determining the appropriate production levels that the company is capable of completing.
+Assuring that needed resources (e.g., manufacturing capacity, distribution centre capacity, vehicles, etc.) will be available at the right time and place to meet logistics and supply chain needs.
+In other words, capacity planning focuses on determining the appropriate production levels the company can complete.

 This also includes capacity planning with suppliers at all manufacturing cells and also critical machine/equipment; this also includes overall Equipment Effectiveness (OEE) and Sales Inventory & Operations Planning (SIOP).

 2. Demand Management

-The demand management is the process of determining what customer will purchase and when, in other words predicting demand.
-The good demand management uses qualitative and quantitative methods to use customer data to reduce uncertainty, predict short-term incoming demand for use as input into the Sales, Inventory, & Operations Planning (SIOP) process.
+Demand management is the process of determining what customers will purchase and when, in other words predicting demand.
+Good demand management uses qualitative and quantitative methods to use customer data to reduce uncertainty, and predict short-term incoming demand for use as input into the Sales, Inventory, & Operations Planning (SIOP) process.

-The competency includes the use of high analytical techniques, excel spreadsheets and maybe software to generate baseline statistical forecasts.
+The competency includes using high analytical techniques, excel spreadsheets and maybe software to generate baseline statistical forecasts.
 In my view demand management is one of the most important Supply Chain competencies.

 3. Order Processing

 Out of all supply chain competencies, Order Processing is the most underrated competency.
 Order processing entails the system that an organisation has for getting orders from customers, checking the status of orders, communicating with customers about them, and actually filling the order and making it available for customers.
-In some business, it also includes processes until invoicing.
+In some businesses, it also includes processes until invoicing.

 Part of the order processing includes checking inventory status, customer credit and accounts receivable in some businesses.
 Because the order processing cycle is a key area of customer interface with the organisation, it can have a big impact on a customer’s perception of service and, therefore, satisfaction (Shapiro, B.P. et. al. 1992).